raouldc/OptiDev/README.md

 OptiDev
 ========
 ##Note:
+Internet connectivity required.
 Events and News Fetcher may take some time to load the first time you run the application.
-We are working to solve this issue.
+We are working to solve these issues.

 ## User Guide